jkschin/VIAL/README.md

 A small HTML package to visualize images and the corresponding labels for neural networks.

 Done in collaboration with https://github.com/javiersuweijie.
-Well actually, he helped me a lot in the initial commit.
+He helped me a lot in the initial commit!

 # Usage